ragibkl/adblock-dns-server/README.md

 FQDN=dns.localhost.localdomain
 IPV4=0.0.0.0
 IPv6=::
+TLS_ENABLED=false
 TLS_DOMAIN=dns1.example.com
 TLS_EMAIL=user@example.com
-TLS_ENABLED=false
 ```

 **IPV4/IPV6** - the default values here will route ads to null unreachable IPs.
 If you change them to the IP addresses of your servers, it will instead redirect to the default http server, which will show a tasteful blocked page.
 TODO: this is not working right now

 **CONFIG_URL** - this value specifies the config file location where the server should load its configuration.
 The server uses the sources in that config file to dynamically compile the ads blocklist during server startup.
-The ads blocklist is refreshed and recompiled every hour automatically.
+The ads blocklist is also refreshed and recompiled every hour automatically.
 The default value here points to the configuration file maintained in this repo.
 See section below on how to use a customized blocklist configuration.

 **TLS_ENABLED** - if set to `true`, the server will also enable DoH and DoT dns protocols.
-This requires that `TLS_DOMAIN` and `TLS_EMAIL` are set correctly
+This requires that `TLS_DOMAIN` and `TLS_EMAIL` to be set correctly

 **TLS_DOMAIN** - only required when `TLS_ENABLED=true`.
 This value should point to a public domain name record that points to the public ip of your server.
 We use this value to request the TLS certificates from LetsEncrypt

-**TLS_DOMAIN** - only required when `TLS_ENABLED=true`.
+**TLS_EMAIL** - only required when `TLS_ENABLED=true`.
 This value should point to your email.
 LetsEncrypt uses this value to send you reports on expiring TLS certificates.

 If you changed any of the values above, please re-run the start script.